Interview with Kata Sara Gyuricza

 Hungary Coordinator

 She is a tourism professional whose vocation is to build bridges between countries, cultures and people.
 She completed her university studies in Tourism with a degree in Economics and a master's degree in Tourism Management and Planning.
 She has extensive experience in tourism development in Central and Eastern Europe, with a special focus on areas with potential resources.
-His background includes experience both inside and outside the tourism sector, which gives him a broad view of the business world.
+Her background includes experience both inside and outside the tourism sector, which gives her a broad view of the business world.

 In the field of religious and spiritual tourism, she has been involved in development projects focusing on some of the most notable pilgrimage sites in her native Hungary.
 She considers Hungary to be a very valuable spiritual focus and is fascinated by the opportunity to help the world get to know it better.